The life and accomplishments of an influential leader in the desegregated South

 “An excellent biography reflective of the great contributions of Maxwell-Roddey to K–12 Black education, higher education, and African American studies.
 A beautifully written tribute to one of the most consequential Black educators of our time.
 Well balanced in historical execution and tone, this book will stand the test of time.”—Derrick P. Alridge, coeditor of The Black Intellectual Tradition: African American Thought in the Twentieth Century

-“Provides an in-depth view of the role of a race woman during the post–civil rights movement.
+“Provides an in-depth view of the role of a race woman during the post–civil rights era.
 Maxwell-Roddey’s presence in academic, local, and civil circles produced dividends that are being reaped by a community that is still unaware of her influence.”—Reginald K. Ellis, author of Between Washington and Du Bois: The Racial Politics of James Edward Shepard

 This biography of educational activist and Black studies forerunner Bertha Maxwell-Roddey examines a life of remarkable achievements and leadership in the desegregated South.
 Sonya Ramsey modernizes the nineteenth-century term “race woman” to describe how Maxwell-Roddey and her peers turned hard-won civil rights and feminist milestones into tangible accomplishments in North Carolina and nationwide from the late 1960s to the 1990s.